What are labels?

 - "specialty internship program"

-System labels are visible only to career services staff and are only able to be created and removed via Importer; they cannot be edited within Handshake.
-System labels can only be used for student accounts.
+System labels are visible only to career services staff and can only be created via Importer for student accounts.
+They cannot be edited or removed in Handshake, unless the student account is excluded from automatic syncs.

 Due to how system labels are managed, we recommend using system labels only for groups or classifications that do not fluctuate frequently.
 For assistance in removing system labels or changing system labels to normal labels, please refer to How to Change System Labels to Normal Labels.

 System labels provide a streamlined way to manage labels that are attached to student accounts in Handshake - they can be managed directly through your student uploads, so no additional uploads/actions need to be taken outside of these files.
 For all other label use outside of student labels, normal/public labels can be utilised as needed.

 System labels function identically to normal labels in Handshake - they are only visible to Career Services users associated with the institution they were uploaded by.
 The main difference between these two label types is how they are managed - system labels are managed through the Importer via student upload files, while normal labels can be managed either through the Importer via labels uploads, or in-app.

 Examples of system labels: